 Select tender young pods.
 Separate into small pods (4 inches or under) and large pods.
 Wash.
 Remove stems at the end of the seed pods, being careful not to cut into the seed pod.

 Water blanch small pods 3 minutes and large pods 4 minutes.
+Steam blanch small pods 5 minutes and large pods 8 minutes.
 Promptly cool and drain.
 Leave whole, or slice crosswise.
 Package, seal and freeze.

 After blanching, coat okra with cornmeal or flour.
 Tray freeze in a single layer on shallow trays.
 Place in a freezer just long enough to freeze firm.
 Package, seal and return to freezer immediately.